pworkman37/travel-where/README.md

 </p>
 ---

-TravelWhere is a software that offers users flight prices and hotel prices for their vacation.
+TravelWhere is a software service that offers users flight prices and hotel prices for their vacation.
 It offers 3 options a luxury, cheap, and average price for all trips.

 ## Table of Contents
 - [Set up](#set-up)